MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 >[!Note]
 >No 1:1 mapping is permitted between user roles in SCOM Managed Instance (preview) to Operations Manager on-premises.

-In preview, only two user roles are available whereas Operations Manager on-premises has 10 user profile roles.
+In preview, only two user roles are available, whereas Operations Manager on-premises has 10 user profile roles.
 For more information, see [Operations associated with user role profiles](/system-center/scom/manage-security-create-runas-account).

-Use the following mapping chart to provide access on SCOM Managed Instance (preview) with appropriate permissions.
+Use the following mapping chart to provide access on SCOM Managed Instance (preview) with appropriate permissions:

 ### Mapping chart